 - ½ teaspoon sesame seeds – $0.03

-NOTE: The recipe prices are calculated by using grocery store websites.
+NOTE: Recipe prices are calculated from grocery store websites.
 The actual cost of the recipe will vary depending on what ingredients you already have.
-I updated the prices for this recipe in March 2023.
+I updated the prices for this recipe in February 2026.

 How To Make Eggplant Dip